XiangSUNRabbit/learngit/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control but system.
 Git is free software distributed under GPL.
 GGGGGG